TristanBConect/BandConnect/README.md

 # BandConnect
-The global link between both aspiring and successful musicians to collaborate with all types of musicians in specific genres to create the next hit.
-Additional features coming: Audio to music sheet translator.
+The global link between both aspiring and successful musicians to search for unique talent in whatever genre or instrument they need.
+Bandconnect makes the struggle for like-minded musicians for singular hits or bands disappear by allowing all to collaborate and connect on one platform.
+Create your dream song or band by choosing the genre and personal specifications to suit your band such as experience, personality, and more.